The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Germany

 The information above was last checked on 26/09/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Berlin and Amsterdam as this information can change.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Amsterdam from Berlin closer to your date of departure here.

-The restriction level for your return train to Berlin, Germany from Amsterdam is: Restricted.
+The restriction level for your return train to Berlin, Germany from Amsterdam is: Partially open.

 Reentry to Germany is allowed for: Entry is fully open for citizens and permanent residents of Netherlands